 Therefore determining who was "first" in using the TV screen to frame the puppets would be quite difficult.
 More research needs to be done, though a definite answer may be impossible to achieve.
 None the less, we do have clear evidence from Latshaw's account that John Conway used this technique on television in February 1953 before Jim Henson arrived on the TV scene.
 We also know that Jim Henson is likely to have been the first American puppeteer to use the technique on television in the United States.
 Certainly no other American puppeteer or researcher has ever come forward to claim otherwise.
 However when it comes to US television I find that some credit also needs to be given to Bob Clampett's puppetry TV program "Time For Beany" which, according to Wikipedia, made it's debut in 1949.
 This program did not use a puppetry booth, but instead presented the puppets roaming about larger sets with a short wall obstructing the bottom edge of the screen.
 American puppeteers Daws Butler and Stan Freberg performed all of the program's characters. http://en.wikipedia.org/wiki/Time_for_Beany

-In any case, it seems very likely that several puppeteers throughout the globe had developed the same innovation for puppetry on television at or around the same time, and as such determining who was first becomes a moot point.
+In any case, it seems very likely that several puppeteers throughout the globe had developed the same innovation for puppetry on television at or around the same time, and as such to some extent determining who was first becomes a moot point.
 Conway, Henson, Hogarth and other puppeteers who experimented with the medium of television during those inaugural years are all innovators.
 Therefore it is proper for future researchers to credit all of these puppeteers for their roles, rather than selecting just one puppeteer to give the credit to simply because he or she is the researcher's favourite, or the topic of a specific project.